Thank you for your interest in volunteering to keep Portland's natural area parks healthy, beautiful, and safe for people and wildlife!

 While most stewardship events do not require an RSVP, please check the description to make sure that advanced registration is not required.

-PP&R staff will be on site to greet you and will provide gloves, tools, training for the day's activity, and a snack to keep you going.
+PP&R staff or the partner group liaison will be on site to greet you and will provide gloves, tools, training for the day's activity, and a snack to keep you going.

 In order to ensure your comfort and safety, please remember to dress for the weather, wear close-toed shoes, bring a water bottle, and be ready to get dirty!